Skip to main content

 Why Most Calculators Get This Wrong

-Many online CTC calculators — including popular ones from ClearTax, Groww, and Moneycontrol — missed this correction when it was introduced.
-If you enter a CTC that translates to taxable income between ₹12,00,001 and ₹12,75,000, you may see:
+Many online CTC calculators — including well-known ones from ClearTax, Groww, and Moneycontrol — missed this correction when it was first introduced.
+If you enter a salary that translates to taxable income between ₹12,00,001 and ₹12,75,000, these calculators can show:

-Our CTC Salary Calculator applies marginal relief automatically — we rewrote the tax engine specifically to handle this edge case.
+Our CTC Salary Calculator applies marginal relief automatically.
+We rewrote the tax engine specifically to handle this — and added test cases to verify the boundary conditions before launch.

-A similar — smaller — cliff exists under the old tax regime at ₹5,00,000 taxable income:
+A similar cliff exists under the old tax regime at ₹5,00,000 taxable income:

 • Rebate under Section 87A (old regime): ₹12,500 if income ≤ ₹5L